 The Ecological Land Classifications (Holland and Coen 1983; Achuff et al. 1984; Achuff et al. 1996) contain detailed information about the landform, soil, vegetation and wildlife present within each park.
 Ecoregions are divided into ecosections based on broad landform, drainage and soil characteristics.
 Ecosections are further divided into ecosites, which are based on specific soil and vegetation differences.
 Table 4.1 lists the frontcountry areas found in each ecoregion and ecosection.
-Appendix A lists the relevant soil, vegetation and wildlife information for each frontcountry area by ecosite.

 In addition to the general information contained in the Ecological Land Classification, many species-specific inventories and wildlife studies have been carried out.
-Important habitat and special resources that may require additional consideration or mitigation during project planning and implementation are identified in this chapter.
-Many of these resources, such as Zone 1 areas and Environmentally Sensitive Sites, are outlined in park management plans.
+Important habitat and special resources that may require additional consideration or mitigation during project planning and implementation are identified in this section.
+Many of these resources, such as Zone 1 (Special Preservation) areas and ESSs, are outlined in park management plans.
 Other resources have been identified through discussion with Parks Canada wildlife, aquatics and cultural resource specialists.